thayer11/library-app/README.md

 Then when we try to login let's see what happens.
 Do you see a welcome?
 If so you're ready to continue otherwise you should start the long work of debugging.
+BONUS: refactor to add validations for log in

 ### Finishing Sign Up